-Cooling Refrigerant Charging (Models with TXV)
+Cooling Refrigerant Charging

 Check unit charge before putting the cooling section into full operation.
 The unit has a thermostatic expansion valve metering device.
-To ensure the unit is properly charged for the intended application, check the unit refrigerant sub-cooling at the condenser.
-The refrigerant sub-cooling is a function of outdoor ambient temperature and return air temperature of the conditioned space.
-It is the installing contractors responsibility to ensure the proper refrigerant sub-cooling at the condenser is adjusted for each application.
-As the outdoor ambient temperature rises the sub-cooling decreases and as the outdoor ambient temperature lowers, the sub-cooling increases.
-NOTE: Proper sub-cooling adjustment optimizes cooling performance.
-Models equipped with thermostatic expansion valve, charge the system to sub-cooling, range shown on chart, when necessary, adjust expansion valve stem for superheat setting.
+To ensure the unit is properly charged for the intended application, check the unit refrigerant subcooling at the condenser.
+The refrigerant subcooling is a function of outdoor ambient temperature and return air temperature of the conditioned space.
+It is the installing contractors responsibility to ensure the proper refrigerant subcooling at the condenser is adjusted for each application.
+As the outdoor ambient temperature rises the subcooling decreases and as the outdoor ambient temperature lowers, the subcooling increases.